joel-wav/ASLRec/README.md

 # ASL Recognition

-Python model to recognize alphabets in the American sign Language using a Convolutional Neural Network.
+Python model to recognize alphabets in American sign Language using a Convolutional Neural Network.